Joriiss/sinotales-dashboard/n8n_post_idea_generation_prompt.md

 1. **`search_post_ideas`** - Search for existing post ideas
    - Parameters: `search` (keyword)
-   - Use: Check what ideas already exist before generating new ones.
-Use SHORT, GENERIC keywords (1-2 words) like "Chengdu", "metro", "food" - not full titles.
+   - Use: **REQUIRED for each idea** - Check what similar ideas already exist BEFORE creating.
+Extract keywords FROM your generated idea (e.g., if idea is about "Chengdu food", search for "Chengdu" or "food").
+Use SHORT, SPECIFIC keywords (1-2 words) related to your idea - NOT generic terms like "china".
+Use DIFFERENT keywords for each idea.

 2. **`get_idea_context`** - Get tags and content sources for inspiration
    - Parameters: `random_tags` (number, default: 5), `random_contents` (number, default: 5), `tag_ids` (optional), `content_ids` (optional)